 CrapMap-Australia’s best locator is an application allowing the citizens of Perth the ability to report and review public toilets to the council for maintenance.
 Their application allows users to discover the cleanest, closest public toilets near you.

 Dear Dad– creates different packs to deal with the awkward situation of father-daughter relationships when it comes to the conversations of puberty and relationships.
 They created a demo pack for the night and described a range of alternative Dear Dad spin-offs.

 After months of sleepless nights and early mornings, the student startups pitched their ideas to a crowd of 200 and 9 judges who were all wanting to listen to the bright ideas from the youth in their community.

-The judges used GroupMap as a judging platform to provide feedback to each team and to rate their pitches on a scale based on how it sizzled or fizzled.
-As each student startup pitched their idea, each judge rating them directly into the judging platform, capturing comments and asking questions.
-Judges included Paul Hodder from Bell Potter, Tony Panetta from DataCom, Michelle Sanford from Microsoft and Walter Green from Waitta/iAwards.
+The judges used GroupMap as a judging platform to provide feedback to each team and to rate their pitches on a scale based on how they sizzled or fizzled.
+As each student startup pitched their idea, each judge rated them directly on the judging platform, capturing comments and asking questions.
+Judges included Paul Hodder from Bell Potter, Tony Panetta from DataCom, Michelle Sanford from Microsoft, and Walter Green from Waitta/iAwards.

 Here’s a snippet from one of the judges:

-Judging was made easy and in real time.
-Each student startup was entered directly into a GroupMap as a judging software for the night.
+Judging was made easy and in real-time.
+Each student startup was entered directly into GroupMap as a judging software for the night.
 Each judge’s ranking was combined to give the overall scores and placement of the teams.
 The list would reorder itself according to the final ratings so that all the teams were ranked from 1 to 10.
 A team that sizzled meant that they had the right market, the right team and had validated their idea well.
 Judges simply used their mobile, laptop or table to rate their scores.

 The final winning team was Team Getcha – a social media application that solves the problem of receiving unwanted gifts by allowing you take photos of the things you want and allowing your friends to buy this for you.
 It blended business advertising, social media as part of this “wedding list” style application.